firepear/homefarm/README.md

 directives](https://boinc.berkeley.edu/wiki/Client_configuration) you
 would like.

-Run `'ansible-playbook compute-nodes-boinc.yml'` again to push the changes out to the node(s).
+Run `'ansible-playbook compute-nodes-boinc.yml'` to push the changes out to the node(s).

 ## Bringing up a new node